TALK TO SALES

 4. Protecting health information

-Another challenge for insurers is keeping their client's protected health information (PHI) safe.
+Another challenge for those in the insurance industry is keeping their client's personally identifiable information (PII) and protected health information (PHI) safe.
 The healthcare space is loaded with private, confidential data.
 These days, everything from health records, prescription information, and medical histories all exist in some electronic format.
-As a health insurer, you collect all kinds of potentially sensitive information, making you even more vulnerable to cyber-attacks and data breaches.

 How to overcome this challenge

-5. On-going industry changes
+5. Ongoing industry changes

 How to overcome this challenge